-For the three months ended March 31, 2019, Revenue and NOI increased by 7.4% and 8.1%, respectively, over the same prior year period.
-The revenue increase was substantially driven from continued execution of our revenue management program, increased occupancy and controlling costs through operational efficiencies.
+For the three months ended December 31, 2019, revenue and NOI increased by 6.7% and 7.1%, respectively, over the same prior year period, resulting in revenue and NOI increasing by 7.1% and 7.3% for the full year.
+The revenue increase was driven by continued execution of our revenue management program and increased occupancy.
+While controlling costs through operational efficiencies continues to be a priority, we experienced increases in advertising, property taxes and wages.